 One reason seniors tend to lack an appetite revolves around a sedentary lifestyle.
 By encouraging light regular exercise, you may be able to jog your loved one’s appetite.
 Consider going on a quick walk around the neighborhood before you eat meals with your loved one.

 When unhealthy weight loss begins affecting your loved one’s quality of life, it may be time to consider aged care.
 At Home Care Assistance, our caregivers are expertly trained to provide assistance with nutritious meal preparation, exercise, and much more.
 We also offer specialised Alzheimer’s, Parkinson’s, and post-stroke care in North Coast for seniors who need more extensive assistance.
-If you would like to learn more about our aged care services, give an experienced Care Manager a call at 1300 LIVE-IN or (02) 6646 3527 to schedule a complimentary consultation.
+If you would like to learn more about our aged care services, give an experienced Care Manager a call at (02) 6646 3527 to schedule a complimentary consultation.